Israel dismisses suggestions it killed Palestinian in Malaysia

 Hamas, which advocates Israel’s destruction, fired thousands of rockets at Israel, most of them intercepted by an anti-missile system, during a 2014 Gaza war that included devastating Israeli attacks in the enclave of two million Palestinians.

-In recent weeks, tensions have been running high at the Gaza-Israel border as Palestinians have ramped up protests demanding the right to return to homes that are now in Israel.
+demanding the right to return to homes that are now in Israel.

 Israel’s use of live fire, killing at least 35 Palestinians, has drawn international criticism.
 Israel says it is protecting its borders and takes such action when protesters come too close to the border fence.

-Writing by Jeffrey Heller; Additional reporting by Rozanna Latiff in Kuala Lumpur and Nidal al-Mughrabi in Gaza; Editing by Keith Weir
+Writing by Jeffrey Heller; Additional reporting by Rozanna Latiff in Kuala Lumpur and Nidal al-Mughrabi in Gaza; Editing by Keith Weir and Stephen Coates